KarlqvistLars/DiaryApp/README.md

 This is a project for making a diary application to easier make same daily notes and make it more fun for me to do it.</br>
 The plan for this projekt is to first just create a working version of the program concept idea and after that refactor </br>
 the code to full object oriented code so the vistors of this repository can see and follow the progress of the programming work.</br>
-I will do this on my spare time.
+I will do this on my spare time.</br></br>
-Status is: Work in progress.</br></br>
+Status is: Work in progress.
 ![alt text](/pics/diaryAppGUIv2.png)